The best places to eat, stay, shop and visit in the South West

 Ping Coombes crispy garlic and garlic oil

-Garlic lovers should make this crispy garlic and garlic oil recipe by MasterChef Champion of Champions, Ping Coombes, on repeat.
-It’s perfect drizzled over anything savoury for an extra flavour punch
+Garlic lovers will want to make this crispy garlic oil recipe on repeat.
+It’s created by MasterChef Champion of Champions, Ping Coombes

 pingcoombes.com